Lidar tech could help make winter road de-icing more effective

-Lidar is a technology that helps self-driving cars "see" the world around them, but researchers in Tennessee s a boon to help treat snow and ice covered roads more effectively.
+Lidar is a technology that helps self-driving cars "see" the world around them, but researchers in Tennessee think the tech could be a boon to help treat snow and ice covered roads more effectively.

 According to a Digital Trends report last week, the city of Knoxville, Tennessee, has introduced a lidar-equipped de-icer truck to test the new technology.
 The Department of Energy’s Oak Ridge National Laboratory and the University of Tennessee, Knoxville, developed the technology in conjunction with big data analytics.